numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: PyObject* PyArray_Sort(PyArrayObject* self, int axis, NPY_SORTKIND kind)

-    Equivalent to :meth:`ndarray.sort<numpy.ndarray.sort>` (*self*, *axis*,
-    *kind*).
-Return an array with the items of *self* sorted along *axis*.
-The array is sorted using an algorithm whose properties are specified by *kind*, an integer/enum specifying the reguirements of the sorting algorithm used.
-If *self* ->descr is a data-type with fields defined, then self->descr->names is used to determine the sort order.
+    Return an array with the items of ``self`` sorted along ``axis``.
+The array is sorted using an algorithm whose properties are specified by the value of ``kind``, an integer/enum specifying the reguirements of the sorting algorithm used.
+If ``self* ->descr`` is a data-type with fields defined, then ``self->descr->names`` is used to determine the sort order.
 A comparison where the first field is equal will use the second field and so on.
 To alter the sort order of a structured array, create a new data-type with a different order of names and construct a view of the array with that new data-type.

+    This is the C level function called by the ndarray method :meth:`ndarray.sort<numpy.ndarray.sort>`, though with a different meaning
+    of ``kind`` -- see ``NPY_SORTKIND`` below.

 .. c:function:: PyObject* PyArray_ArgSort(PyArrayObject* self, int axis, NPY_SORTKIND kind)

-    Equivalent to :meth:`ndarray.argsort<numpy.ndarray.argsort>` (*self*,
-    *axis*, *kind*).
-Return an array of indices such that selection of these indices along the given ``axis`` would return a sorted version of *self*.
-    The array is sorted using an algorithm whose properties are specified by *kind*, an integer/enum specifying the reguirements of the sorting algorithm used.
-If *self* ->descr is a data-type with fields defined, then self->descr->names is used to determine the sort order.
+    Return an array of indices such that selection of these indices along the given ``axis`` would return a sorted version of ``self``.
+The array is sorted using an algorithm whose properties are specified by ``kind``, an integer/enum specifying the reguirements of the sorting algorithm used.
+If ``self->descr`` is a data-type with fields defined, then ``self->descr->names`` is used to determine the sort order.
 A comparison where the first field is equal will use the second field and so on.
 To alter the sort order of a structured array, create a new data-type with a different order of names and construct a view of the array with that new data-type.

+    This is the C level function called by the ndarray method :meth:`ndarray.argsort<numpy.ndarray.argsort>`, though with a different
+    meaning of ``kind`` -- see ``NPY_SORTKIND`` below.

 .. c:function:: PyObject* PyArray_LexSort(PyObject* sort_keys, int axis)